ursmoore/ursmoore/README.md

 Thanks for reading so far!
-The sun has come out 👀☀
+I appreciate 👀☀